-The panel can be ARMED INSTANT when the or local keys on the Keyfob have been programmed for Instant [81-84].
-To arm the system with Instant protection press the local key, then press and hold the local or local key for 1.5s to arm the panel with INSTANT protection.
+The panel can be ARMED INSTANT when the At or A2 keys on the Keyfob have been programmed for Instant [81-84].
+To arm the system with Instant protection press the M key, then press and hold the A or A key for 1.5s to arm the panel with INSTANT protection.